Immigration Process At Castle Garden (1871)

 Currency Exchange Broker's Office at Castle Garden.
 Harper's New Monthly Magazine, March 1871.
 GGA Image ID # 14b4530efa

-Admitted into the Depot, who change foreign money for a small advance on the market rate, set forth in a conspicuous place for the observation of the immigrant, the daily fluctuations in rates being duly noted.
+Admitted into the Depot, they change foreign money for a small advance on the market rate, set forth in a conspicuous place for the immigrant's observation, the daily fluctuations in rates being duly noted.

-These list three departments are conducted by responsible parties, who, while not officers, are nevertheless under the close and constant supervision of the Commission, and are required to keep a record of all transactions, subject to the inspection of any member of the Board.
+These three departments are conducted by responsible parties, who, while not officers, are under the close and constant supervision of the Commission and are required to keep a record of all transactions, subject to the inspection of any member of the Board.

 VII.
 The Information Department

-When the preceding operations are completed, the immigrants are assembled in tile Rotunda, and an officer of the Commission calls out the names of those whose friends attend them in the waiting-room at the entrance of the Depot, and to whom they are directed.
+When the preceding operations are completed, the immigrants are assembled in the tile Rotunda.
+An officer of the Commission calls out the names of those whose friends attend them in the waiting room at the depot's entrance and to whom they are directed.

-At the same time are called out the names of those for whom letters or funds are waiting, which is then delivered to the proper owners through the Forwarding Department.
-Immigrants who desire to communicate with friends at a distance are referred to
+At the same time, the names of those for whom letters or funds are waiting are called out, and the letters or funds are then delivered to the proper owners through the Forwarding Department.
+Immigrants who desire to communicate with friends at a distance are referred to.

 VIII.
 The Letter Writing Department

-Where clerks, understanding the various Continental languages, are in attendance to write.
-The immigrant, while waiting for a reply, if destitute, finds a home in the institutions at Ward's Island.
+Clerks who understand the various Continental languages are in attendance to write.
+While waiting for a reply, the immigrant, if destitute, finds a home in the institutions at Ward's Island.

 IX.
 Boarding-house Keepers

-Licensed by the Mayor and properly certified as to character by responsible parties, are admitted to the Rotunda, after the preceding business has been completed, to solicit for their respective houses such immigrants as a desire to remain in the city for any length of time.
+Licensed by the Mayor and adequately certified as to character by responsible parties, they are admitted to the Rotunda after the preceding business has been completed to solicit for their respective houses such immigrants as a desire to remain in the city for any time.

 These boarding-house keepers are subject to specific regulations, and every precaution is taken to guard the immigrant against the abuses and imposition to which he was formerly liable.